djfletcher/SolarSurfing/README.md

 + Booking requests based on location, host, and date of travel
 + Host profiles and reviews

+![orbital-map-photo]

 ## Project Design

-SolarSurfing was designed and built in two weeks.
+SolarSurfing was designed and built in two weeks by me, Daniel Fletcher.

 A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.

 Alongside the design proposal, I prepared a [database schema][schema], [component hierarchy][components], and a series of [wireframes][wireframes] for the user interface.

+![hosts-photo]

 ## Technology

-SolarSurfing uses React and Redux to asynchronously send and receive HTTP requests and re-render affected components as needed, for a smooth user experience.
+SolarSurfing is a single-page application built on Rails and React.js.

++ [Backend technology][backend]
++ [Frontend technology][frontend]

 ## Future Implementations

 + Display realtime information on planets, such as current distance from Earth, and atmospheric conditions using NASA's Horizons API.
++ Allow users to submit new planets to the database, pending approval by minimum number of other users.
++ Add dynamic list of "popular hosts" to the dashboard.

 [solarsurfing]: https://solarsurfing.herokuapp.com